carlosamores93/my-package/README.md

-# Package test for Laravel
+# Example package for Laravel project

 ## This package has a command than write in log laravel